Outputs

 MQTT Publisher

-The MQTT Publisher row shows current MQTT publisher configurations.
+The MQTT Publisher row displays current MQTT publisher configurations.

-An alternative to plain UDP, you can also publish position data via MQTT.
-MQTT allows to create a reliable TCP-based connection to MQTT broker.
-You can also create MQTT over a websocket, for example if your QPE system is inside a firewall and only HTTP traffic outside is allowed.
+As an alternative to plain UDP, you can also publish position data via MQTT.
+MQTT establishes a reliable, TCP-based connection to an MQTT broker.
+You can also deploy MQTT over a WebSocket connection.
+This is useful, for example, if the QPE system operates behind a firewall that only permits outbound HTTP traffic.

-Similar to UDP Push configuration, you can either create persistent MQTT output in the Site Planner or create them through the QPE user interface.
-The green plus icon next to the row heading opens a new window where you can edit the publisher configurations as needed.
+Similar to UDP Push configurations, you can either create a persistent MQTT output in the Quuppa Site Planner or create outputs directly through the QPE Web Console interface.

 Binary Logging

-The binary logging tool is used to log all system data for debugging purposes.
+The binary logging tool records all system data for diagnostic and debugging purposes.

 If you need help troubleshooting your deployment, the binary log data can be sent to Quuppa Support for analysis after recording.
 To do so, make a zip file of the directory containing the binary logs (i.e. the path shown by the web console) and send it to Quuppa.
 For more details, see the Record Binary Data for Quuppa Support section.